 It’s easy to get started!

 ‘Green Nurturing’ can be enjoyed all year round literally anywhere – you could be indoors in a small flat or outside in a huge garden, it really doesn’t matter.
-There are so many activities that you can try, from a small project like growing herbs on your windowsill or weeding a garden bed, to a larger project for example creating a new garden border or getting creative with interesting and unusual houseplants.
+You don’t need to be knowledgeable in the garden, there are so many activities that you can try.
+From a small project like growing herbs on your windowsill or weeding a garden bed, to a larger project for example creating a new garden border or getting creative with interesting and unusual houseplants.
+If you like the idea of gardening but you don’t have your own garden, there are many community gardens that would appreciate your assistance, find more information on community gardening here